 This forces the wolves to travel miles away for food, leading to increased competition and potential conflict with other predators.
 Human activities, including hunting and habitat destruction, also pose a threat to their survival.

 Presently, it is estimated that the population of Arctic wolves is around 200,000.
 And this species is categorized as least concern by IUNC.

-Arctic wolves live in the northern region of North America and Greenland.
+Arctic wolves, a interesting animal species live in the northern region of Greenland and North America .
 And arctic wolves eat lemmings, arctic hares, nesting birds, caribou, polar bears, muskoxen, and small rodents.